NathanTheGr8/SCCMPackageAutomation/README.md

 # SCCMPackageAutomation

-A Powershell Module for SCCM Package Automation
+A Powershell Module for SCCM Automation

-The goal of this repo is to fully automate the maintaining of SCCM packages.
+The goal of this repo is to fully automate the maintaining of SCCM packages and applications.
 I mostly scrape the download websites directly and don't rely on 3rd Party services.
 All of the install binaries are downloaded directly from the vendor site.

-There are two main functions Update-AppPackageSource and New-StandardChangeSCCMPackages.
+There are three main functions Update-AppPackageSource, New-SCCMPackage, and New-SCCMApplication.
 The cmdlet names probally need to change to show they are related.

 Update-AppPackageSoruce accepts a app name from a predfined list of about a dozen apps.
 It then goes out and downloads the latest version of that app from the vendor's website.
 It then copies the latest source files for application x and makes a new folder called "X Version# (R#)".
 It then deletes all the install files in the "X Version# (R#)\Files" directory and copies the new install files to that directory.
 It then updates the deploy-application.ps1's $appversion barible to the latest version.
 There are a lot of checks and error handling thrown in.
 The function is also pretty verbose and writes out what it is doing.
 ```powershell